popgenmethods/momi/Readme.md

 See [tutorial.py](tutorial.py) to get started.

-The results from the paper are implemented in [benchmark.py](benchmark.py).
+The results from the paper are implemented in [benchmark.py](benchmark.py), and plotted with [plot.R](plot.R).
 To run [benchmark.py](benchmark.py) you will also need [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) or [scrm](https://scrm.github.io/), or similar program.
 Then to redo the results in the paper, type
 ```
 python benchmark.py /path/to/ms/or/scrm [--threads num_threads]
+Rscript plot.R
 ```

 ## Upcoming features

-The current version of momi is 1.0.
+The current version of momi is 1.1.
 Upcoming features for the next version (2.0) of momi are:
 * Pulse migration/admixture
 * Parameter inference via gradient descent, automatic differentiation
 * Improvements to user interface and computational efficiency